vicenteg/mapr-ansible-roles/README.md

 This project also includes a Vagrantfile that creates a single local VM instance, or a local VM cluster, suitable to run MapR.
 The playbooks here can be used either for vagrant instances or EC2 instances.

-This will install MapR release 3.1.1 by default.
-3.0.2, 3.0.3 should also work provided you modify the necessary variables.
+This will install MapR release 4.0.1 by default.
+It will not work for earlier releases.

 This does not include a license, so to enable licensed features, you'll need to obtain a license here: http://www.mapr.com/user/addcluster